[5 Nights / 6 Days]

-Located at the foothills of the Aravalli mountain ranges, Udaipur is an interesting visit as a number of palaces which have now been turned into hotels allow you to experience the rich culture and history of this city.
-The city is most famous for all its monuments and palaces.
+Located at the foothills of the Aravalli mountain ranges, Udaipur is an interesting visit as a number of palaces that have now been turned into hotels allow you to experience the rich culture and history of this city.
+The city is most famous for its monuments and palaces.

 Best tourist spots in Udaipur:

 Ambrai Amet Haveli

 Fateh Sagar Lake